valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-columns.md

 # Custom case columns

-Each case comes with a default case list with four standard columns.
+Each case list comes with a set of four default columns.
 'Reference number', 'Created by', 'Created on', and 'Last modified'.
 The columns in the list can be changed, added and removed.
-Any key defined in a document can be used as a column in a case list.
+Any property stored in a document can be used as a column in a case list.

 | <!-- -->                                                      |